RBGKew/Reconciliation-and-Matching-Framework/matchconf/readme.md

  -----------------------------------------------------------

-The basic principle is that a Configuration functions as a sandbox, all instances of the Transformer, Matcher, Wire (a 'Property' in TheApp) and Reporter classes are unique for each Configuration instance.
+The basic principle is that a Configuration functions as a sandbox, all instances of the Transformer, Matcher, Wire (a 'Property' in the deduplicator) and Reporter classes are unique for each Configuration instance.
 This makes it possible to easily clone configurations and then modify some bits and pieces without automatically changing other configurations.

 The necessary addition here is the WiredTransformer.
-This is due to the fact that a configuration can have 1:many transformers assigned without being wired.
+This is due to the fact that a configuration can have 1:many transformers assigned without being wired, also, a wire can have 1:n source-transformers and 1:n lookup-transformers.

+The sandbox paradigm is not the case for Dictionaries, as they are meant to be re-usable by all configurations.

-(2) Communication TheApp <-> MatchConf
+(2) Communication deduplicator <-> MatchConf

 ## what it should do